 Or look at this ‘throwback’ visual from Jay-Z’s Brooklyn Go Hard video:

 A portrait built entirely from type.
 Every contour, every detail formed from letterforms.
+Here, images and type work together in creating a powerful visual narrative that enhances brand identity.
 It’s expressive, raw, unforgettable.

-Sometimes, type is most powerful when it goes beyond supporting the message and becomes the message.
+Sometimes, type is most powerful when it goes beyond supporting the message and becomes the message, conveying brand identity and emotion through typographic experiences.

 We built a typographic system that felt both modern and human.
+In modern branding, open source fonts and free fonts are often leveraged for their flexibility, accessibility, and cost-effectiveness, making them ideal for startups and businesses seeking contemporary, web-friendly solutions.
+We considered different styles, including serif, sans-serif, and script fonts, each playing a vital role in shaping the overall brand experience.
 We refined every detail, from font weight to spacing to responsiveness, ensuring the typography was calibrated to support clarity, personality, and usability without overpowering the content.

 Typography wasn’t just a layer of the brand.
 It was the connective tissue.